Uranium mining: Uranium supply

-There is around 40 trillion tons of uranium in Earth's crust, but most is distributed at low parts per million trace concentration over its 3×10^19 ton mass.
-Estimates of the amount concentrated into ores affordable to extract for under $130 per kg can be less than a millionth of that total.
+There are around 40 trillion tons of uranium in Earth's crust, but most is distributed at low parts per million trace concentration over its 3×10^19 ton mass.
+Estimates of the amount concentrated into ores affordable to extract for under $130/kg can be less than a millionth of that total.

 One highly criticized life cycle study by Jan Willem Storm van Leeuwen suggested that below 0.01–0.02% (100–200 ppm) in ore, the energy required to extract and process the ore to supply the fuel, operate reactors and dispose properly comes close to the energy gained by using the uranium as a fissible material in the reactor.
-Researchers at the Paul Scherrer Institute who analyzed the Jan Willem Storm van Leeuwen paper however have detailed the number of incorrect assumptions of Jan Willem Storm van Leeuwen that led them to this evaluation, including their assumption that all the energy used in the mining of Olympic Dam is energy used in the mining of uranium, when that mine is predominantly a copper mine and uranium is produced only as a co-product, along with gold and other metals.
-The report by Jan Willem Storm van Leeuwen also assumes that all enrichment is done in the older and more energy intensive gaseous diffusion technology, however the less energy intensive gas centrifuge technology has produced the majority of the world's enriched uranium now for a number of decades.
+Researchers at the Paul Scherrer Institute who analyzed the Jan Willem Storm van Leeuwen paper, however, have detailed the number of incorrect assumptions of Jan Willem Storm van Leeuwen that led them to this evaluation, including their assumption that all the energy used in the mining of Olympic Dam is energy used in the mining of uranium, when that mine is predominantly a copper mine and uranium is produced only as a co-product, along with gold and other metals.
+The report by Jan Willem Storm van Leeuwen also assumes that all enrichment is done in the older and more energy intensive gaseous diffusion technology, whereas the less energy intensive gas centrifuge technology has produced the majority of the world's enriched uranium now for a number of decades.

 In the early days of the nuclear industry, uranium was thought to be very scarce, so a closed fuel cycle would be needed.
 Fast breeder reactors would be needed to create nuclear fuel for other power producing reactors.
-In the 1960s, new discoveries of reserves, and new uranium enrichment techniques allayed these concerns.

-An appraisal of nuclear power by a team at MIT in 2003, and updated in 2009, have stated that:
+In the 1960s, new discoveries of reserves and new uranium enrichment techniques allayed these concerns.
+An appraisal of nuclear power by a team at MIT in 2003, and updated in 2009, stated that: